gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-08-10-stapler-i-remade-a-32-year-old-classic-macintosh-app.md

 The idea is you set up a Stapler Document per project containing related apps, files, folders, etc. Then you can open them all at once by launching the single document.
 Each document contains a list of aliases that can be managed, inspected, launched using the app.
 The key time-saver is that if you launch a Stapler Document directly, all the items in its list will automatically be launched.
 Cool!

-- Work: open Nova editor, run current game, pixel art editor, bitmap font app, Taskpaper todo list
+- Work: text editor, run current game, pixel art editor, bitmap font app, todo list
-- Play: Music app, Hacker News app, Twitter app
+- Play: Music app, Hacker News app, Twitter app, script to position windows
-- Movie: run Caffeine to keep your computer on, shortcut to Sleep Displays
+- Movie: run Caffeine to keep your computer on, shortcut to put displays to sleep

-It's an odd way of thinking about working on a computer—task-based rather than app-based or document-based.
-Indeed, some might say it's an outdated way of thinking about it.
-But I'm always banging the drum that there is so much good stuff that was prematurely left behind with the memories of System 7 ([I still use it](/2021/04/17/turning-an-ipad-pro-into-the-ultimate-classic-macintosh/)), BeOS, OS/2, Amiga Workbench, GEM and the alternative desktops of Atari ST, and so on.
-So I thought I'd see if I could walk the walk as well as talk the talk.
+It's an odd way of thinking about working on a computer—it's task-based rather than app-based or document-based.
+Indeed, some might say it's an outdated way of approaching things.
+But I'm always banging the drum about there being so much good stuff that was prematurely left behind along with the memories of System 7 ([though I still use that](/2021/04/17/turning-an-ipad-pro-into-the-ultimate-classic-macintosh/)), BeOS, OS/2, Amiga Workbench, GEM and the many alternative desktops of Atari ST, etc. So I thought I'd see if I could walk the walk as well as talk the talk.

 ## Details